 PHP libraries

-For that, you need to compile your code and link libiconv separately.
+To do this, you must compile your code and link the libiconv separately.
 PHP 7.4.3 could also solve the problem.

 Wordfence and other Security Plugins

-In another case, you could up the PHP memory limit to suit the plugin’s needs.
-Some security plugins take a lot of resources.
-That is why you need to take that step.
+Alternatively, you could increase the PHP memory limit to suit the plugin’s needs.
+Some security plugins require a lot of resources, so you need to take that step.

 Plugin and Theme conflicts

-When an old plugin is being used and a new PHP version is updated, they can be incompatible.
+When an old plugin is being used, and a new PHP version is updated, they can be incompatible.
 So, talk with the plugin author and ask him about the compatible PHP version.
-Since you cannot have different PHP versions for other plugins, you need to disable it if required.
+Since you cannot have different PHP versions for other plugins, turn it off if required.

 Otherwise, you need to revert to the old PHP version.
 It solves the 500 error in many cases.